ni/nimble/specs/fast-project-realignment/README.md

 ### Minimal fork proposal

-Work that should be done imminently (over the next 1-3 months).
+#### Implementation work

- - Fork the `microsoft/fast` repo to `ni/fast` as a new top-level GitHub repository.
+ - Fork the `microsoft/fast` repo to `ni/fast` as a new top-level open source GitHub repository.
+    - FAST is licensed similarly to Nimble as MIT.
+That will be preserved in the fork.
+License should be [updated](https://softwareengineering.stackexchange.com/a/277699) to reflect NI contributions.
 - Make the `archives/fast-element-1` branch the default branch:
     - Keep the name `archives/fast-element-1` on the default branch.
-    - Delete other branches.
+    - Delete branches other than the `archives/*` branches.
 - Update the packages to use the `ni` scope:
     - `@microsoft/fast-colors` to `@ni/fast-colors`.
     - `@microsoft/fast-element` to `@ni/fast-element`.